-In addition to the CASGEM well network described herein, the County added a monitoring wells in the Pope Valley Groundwater Basin4.
+In addition to the CASGEM well network described herein, the County added a monitoring wells in the Pope Valley Groundwater Basin6.
 Public outreach is underway through community organizations and other contacts.
-The Berryessa Valley Groundwater Basin has a very low DWR priority and extremely small utilization of groundwater5.
+The Berryessa Valley Groundwater Basin has a very low DWR priority and extremely small utilization of groundwater7.
 Per discussions with DWR, outreach will continue but no monitoring is planned in this groundwater basin at this time.
 The County has submitted detailed information to DWR to support consideration of the removal of this basin through a Bulletin 118 update or other appropriate process (LSCE, 2014).

 The Suisun-Fairfield Valley Basin and the Napa-Sonoma Lowlands Subbasin are two examples of basins that do not conform to county boundaries, and they are also basins with a very low-priority designation from DWR.
 While these two basins have low groundwater utilization and less extensive monitoring than other basins, they are situated adjacent to the bay and delta water ways and are important areas to monitor for protection against saltwater intrusion.
-The Suisun-Fairfield Valley Basin (2-3), which is mostly in Solano County and has only a very small area (less than 0.3% of the total basin area) in Napa County, is being monitored in its entirety by Solano County Water Agency as the CASGEM Monitoring Entity for Solano County.
-The monitoring of Napa-Sonoma Lowlands Subbasin (2-2.03), whose area is shared with Solano County in more equitable portions (63% in Napa County, 37% in Solano County), is anticipated to have monitoring in this subbasin is within the Napa County portion of the Subbasin.
+The Suisun-Fairfield Valley Basin (2-3), which is mostly in Solano County and has only a very small area (less than 0.3% of the total basin area) in Napa County, is being monitored in its entirety by Solano County Water Agency as the CASGEM Monitoring Entity for Solano County in more equitable portions (63% in Napa County, 37% in Solano County), is anticipated to have monitoring that is coordinated between the two respective Monitoring Entities in the future.
+Currently all monitoring in this subbasin is within the Napa County portion of the Subbasin.
 In the future, monitoring in this subbasin will expand as necessary to ensure representative coverage and as coordinated between the two Monitoring Entities.